-In this article, we will be diving into the mechanics behind three of the most popular social media platforms used for digital marketing: LinkedIn, Twitter, and of course Facebook.
-All three platforms have granular and cool (while sometimes creepy) targeting capabilities, but these options do differ between platforms.
+In this social media targeting article, we will be diving into the mechanics behind three of the most popular social media platforms used for digital marketing: LinkedIn, Twitter, and of course Facebook.
+All three social media platforms have granular and cool (while sometimes creepy) targeting capabilities, but these options do differ between platforms.
 As Dwight Schrute would say, “Question: Which platform would best benefit my business?”
 Answer: It depends.
 Unfortunately, the answer is not a simple “yes” or “no”.
-These targeting differences lead to different platforms being best utilized for various audiences/target consumers, products, goals, etc. But how do you discover which means of social media marketing is best for YOU?
+These targeting differences lead to different platforms being best utilized for various social media audiences/target consumers, products, goals, etc. But how do you discover which means of social media marketing is best for YOU?

 Up next, Twitter!